-Responding to the outbreak of the Coronavirus in FY 2020 affected the normal operations of many departments throughout the BOP.
 The BOP continues to fund institution and regional needs related to COVID-19 as the pandemic is ongoing.
-At this point, the BOP expects increased costs in future periods to continue to meet the demands created by COVID-19.
+At this point, the BOP expects increased costs in future periods to continue to meet the demands created by COVID-19 while the pandemic lasts.